nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-22-attacktive_directory.md

 ### [ svc-admin ]

-We can use the hash that we found earlier to log into the **Administrator** account with evil-winrm. evil-winrm will spawn a shell for us, which will allows us to explore the machine.
+We can use the hash that we found earlier to log into the **Administrator** account with evil-winrm, using the pass-the-hash technique. evil-winrm will then spawn a shell for us, allowing us to explore the machine.

 ```
 evil-winrm -i spookysec.local -u Administrator -H 0e0363213e37b94221497260b0bcb4fc